 Lee Tiedrich brings together an undergraduate education in electrical engineering and over twenty years of legal experience to assist clients on a broad range of intellectual property and technology transaction matters.
 She has been recognized in Legal 500 as a Leading Lawyer for patent licensing and transactions for several years and is recommended in Legal 500 for her “ability to identify critical issues” and her “extremely strong work ethic.”
 Ms. Tiedrich is registered to practice before the United States Patent and Trademark Office.

-Ms. Tiedrich has extensive experience negotiating complex intellectual property acquisition, licensing, and development agreements, including software and online services agreements, patent licenses, content and media agreements, cloud services and data agreements, branding and trademark license agreements, intellectual property settlement agreements, and hardware development agreements.
+Ms. Tiedrich has extensive experience negotiating complex intellectual property acquisition, licensing, and development agreements, including software and online services agreements, mobile app agreements, patent licenses, content and media agreements, cloud services and data agreements, branding and trademark license agreements, intellectual property settlement agreements, and hardware development agreements.
 She also regularly counsels clients on strategic issues, such as developing and maintaining intellectual property portfolios and evaluating and addressing intellectual property-related assets and risks in connection with mergers, acquisitions, investments, capital markets transactions and other transactions.
 Her work spans several industries, including ehealth, communications and media, life sciences, consumer products, and clean energy.
 She has experience counseling both private and public companies, as well as venture capital firms and corporate venture groups in their investments.

-Ms. Tiedrich co-chair’s the firm’s Diversity Committee.
+Ms. Tiedrich co-chairs the firm’s Diversity Committee.

 - Grupo Financiero Banorte, the Mexican financial group, and its affiliate Afore XXI Banorte in the $1.6 billion acquisition of Afore Bancomer from Banco Bilbao Vizcaya Argentaria (BBVA), the Spanish bank, to create Mexico’s largest pension fund.